kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 print(3 in dict_of_integers)
 ```

-## Allowed types
+## 📄 Allowed types

 In the previous example, we used integers for both the keys and values.
 In reality, the value can be of any type, and the key can be of many types, the most common being integers and strings.
+All types can be mixed up:

 ```{code-cell} ipython3
 dict_of_anything = {